hashgraph/hedera-cli/README.md

 > **Note:** that you can use placeholders for all keys on a token.
 The format `<alias:bob>` refers to an account with alias `bob` in your address book.
 It will use Bob's key.
 >
-> You can also tell the CLI tool to create a new account with an account type (`ecdsa` or `ed25519`) and an initial balance in TinyBars.
+> You can also tell the CLI tool to create a new account with account type `ecdsa` and an initial balance in TinyBars.
 The `<newkey:ecdsa:10000>` placeholder creates a new ECDSA account with 10,000 TinyBars and uses its key for the admin key.

 Here's how custom fees are defined in the token input file: